wazeekhaja-bit/TF-File-store-bot/README.md

 * `FORCE_SUB_CHANNEL` Optional: ForceSub Channel ID, leave 0 if you want disable force sub
 * `PROTECT_CONTENT` Optional: True if you need to prevent files from forwarding
 * `AUTO_DELETE_TIME `  Set the time in seconds for automatic file deletion.
 Default is False, which disables auto-deletion.
-* `JOIN_REQUEST_ENABLED` Optional: Set to "True" to enable join request for the channel.
-Default is "False".

 ### Extra Variables